 The time series of the global mean and standard deviation (SD) of the wind speed from Sentinel-3 over a 7-day time window moving by 1 day at a time are shown in the upper and lower panels, respectively, of Figure 6.
 The corresponding time series of the model are also shown for comparison.
-It is clear that Sentinel-3 mean wind speed is almost at the same level of the mean model value.
-The change started from late November 2016 and by the implementation of IPF 6.05, both Sentinel-3 and the model mean wind speeds became almost equal.
-The standard deviation of the altimeter and the model wind speed have become very close since IPF 6.05.
+It is clear that since early December 2016 Sentinel-3 mean wind speed is very close to that of the model.
+The global standard deviation of the altimeter measurements was almost the same as that of the model for a period of two months.
+However, between early February and early July 2017 and the last two weeks of September 2017 the standard deviation of the altimeter measurements was slightly lower than that of the model.
+This could not be correlated to any of the processing or model changes (see Section 2).
+During the period from early July till mid-September 2017, the global standard deviations of the altimeter and the model winds are almost equal with a tendency for the model values to be lower than those of SRAL.
+The last six weeks witnessed higher SRAL SD values again.
+This will be kept under monitoring and investigation during the coming few cycles.